MonkDev/monkcms-snippets/Classes/Church/README.md

             [customhomepageid] => 465712
         )
 )
 ```

+To avoid necessitating multiple API calls for the campus data throughout a page, both the `campus` and `campuses` properties are filled with data from the API call only once - when the `$Church` object is created.
+Therefore, it's usually not necessary to use `getCampus()` or `getCampuses()` in a site template.

-Other methods are available for getting and setting the _current campus_ via cookie:
+Here are all available methods for getting and setting the current campus via cookie:

 ### getCampuses()

 Requests the data for all campuses using `getContent()`.
-To avoid making multiple API calls for this data, we'll only use this method once (inside the class itself) and make its contents accessible with the property `campuses`.

 It'll now be easy to build a campus selector, using the query `?setCampus` in our links: